Metaswitch/clearwater-live-test/README.md

  - `LIVENUMBER=<number>` - to allow running of tests that dial out to real devices (your deployment must have an IBCF node and a working PSTN) the live number given may be dialled as part of running the test and the test will expect it to be answered (so make it a real one!).
  - `REPEAT=<number>` - to allow the suite of tests to be run multiple times.
  - `TRANSPORT=<transports>` - Comma-separated transports to test with.
 Allowed tranports are `TCP` and `UDP`.
 If not specified, all tests will be run twice, for each transport type.
  - `PROXY=<host>` - to force the tests to run against a particular Bono instance.
+Useful when running against an AIO node, or when the Bono domain isn't DNS resolvable.
  - `ELLIS=<host>` - to override the default FQDN for Ellis.
-Useful when running against an AIO node.
+Useful when running against an AIO node, or when the Ellis domain isn't DNS resolvable.
  - `HOSTNAME=<host>` - publicly accessible hostname of the machine running the tests, used for the dummy AS.
  - `EXPIRES=<number>` - maximum Expires header expected from Sprout, used for the dummy AS.
  - `GEMINI=<host>` - hostname of the the Gemini cluster.
 If the Gemini application server is integrated with Sprout rather than running as a standalone, this should be set to the Sprout cluster.